-The Great Retention – Getting Ahead in a Job Seekers Market
+The Great Retention – Retain Employees in a Job Seekers Market

 The pandemic saw record numbers of people resigning from their jobs.
 What can HR do to retain their best employees?

 It is impossible to talk about retention in 2022 without referencing the impact that the COVID-19 pandemic has had on both employers and employees.The past couple of years have completely changed the way that people live and work, and encouraged a lot of people to look at their priorities and what they want from both their personal and professional lives.The pandemic saw record numbers of people voluntarily resigning from their jobs, across all industries.
 HR understands that it is happening, but the overwhelming numbers have left them scrambling to find a solution.Before the pandemic hit, there was a disconnect in understanding what people really value when it comes to work.
 There was a common misconception that performance management and pay/incentives were of the utmost importance, but statistics show that employees value workplace culture, health and wellbeing, and flexible working more.
 There was also a desire for better work-life balance, career advancement and development, having autonomy and feeling valued.The surveys show that these desires have not particularly changed now that the pandemic is further along.
 Workloads have increased, and the lines between personal and professional lives have blurred.Employees are feeling less engaged with their organizations due to feeling underappreciated and undervalued.
 There is a desire to continue having access to remote and flexible working options, but with a better level of support.The best way to retain your employees is to start your retention strategy early.
 However what works for other organizations may not work for your organization and your staff; in order to find out what is important to them and what you should focus on, you need to encourage feedback.
 There are various ways to do this, but the most important thing is that you listen carefully to it, and actually act upon it.